Price Guide

 • Travel costs (if buying at boutique yourself): A plane ticket to the nearest Swatch boutique with day-one Royal Pop stock plus the cost of queueing overnight, with no guarantee that the colorway you want is still on the shelf at opening.

-Honest math: paying €100 now guarantees a total of 485–€500 depending on case format.
-Waiting and trying to walk into a Swatch boutique on May 16th costs you a plane ticket plus hotel plus an overnight queue, with success probability that varies wildly by city and colorway.
-Buying aftermarket starts at €700 for cooler pieces and extends to €1,800+ for Ocho Negro and Otg Roz, with no guarantee on condition.
+Honest math: the only way to pay Swatch's €385–€400 retail is to walk into a boutique on May 16th — which for most people means a plane ticket, a hotel, and an overnight queue, with success probability that varies wildly by city and colorway.
+Joining our waitlist means we do the sourcing and quote you a market-based resale price before you commit — no payment on the site, no obligation until you say yes.
+Buying aftermarket starts at €700 for cooler pieces and extends to €1,800+ for Ocho Negro and Otg Roz, with no guarantee on condition or completeness.

 Common questions